SOMERSET BEEKEEPERS' ASSOCIATION

 What are Somerset Beekeepers doing?

-• We have set up a county-wide Asian Hornet Action Team (AHAT) comprising beekeepers from all of our 12 Divisions.
+• We have set up a county-wide Asian Hornet Action Team (AHAT) comprising beekeepers from all of our 12 Branches.

 • We have adopted an Asian hornet identification policy.

-• We gave all members a monitoring trap and bait plus ID materials at the start of the year.
+• We have given all members a monitoring trap and bait plus ID materials.

 • Our AHATs are actively involved in monitoring reported sightings around the county.
 So far no sightings have been confirmed.